TeKrop/overfast-api/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues and feature requests are welcome !
+Do you want to update the heroes data (health, armor, shields, etc.) or the maps list ?
+Don't hesitate to consult the dedicated [CONTRIBUTING file](https://github.com/TeKrop/overfast-api/blob/main/CONTRIBUTING.md).

-Feel free to check [issues page](https://github.com/TeKrop/overfast-api/issues).

 ## 🚀 Community projects

 Here is a list of projects which are currently using OverFast API as a data source.
 You're using it in one of your projects ?
 Feel free to reach me by e-mail, send me a link of your project (either website URL or public git repository), and I will add it in the list :)

 - Overfast API client (https://github.com/Sipixer/overfast-api-client)
+- Watch Over, mobile app by @Backxtar (https://github.com/Backxtar)
 - ...

 ## 🙏 Credits